KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 statement will be replaced in the webpack output, and an appropriate web-resource `<dependency>` will be added to the generated web-resource.

+### `__testGlobs__` (Optional) (Deprecated)

+When provided, the Webpack compilation will generate `<resource type="qunit"/>` entries for each test file the glob specifies.
+It will also cause Webpack to generate web-resources for both the compiled output *and* raw source modules.

+The source modules will be available in a web-resource key beginning with `__test__`, followed by the name of the entrypoint they were discovered through.
+For instance, if your entrypoint name is `my-feature`, and your plugin key is `com.example.myplugin`, the web-resource key for `my-feature`'s source modules will be `com.example.myplugin:__test__entrypoint-my-feature`.

+Because the web-resource name with testable source files is auto-generated, the QUnit test files will need to be updated to point at the appropriate web-resource key, so that any modules the test expects to be present will be loaded via the WRM at runtime.

+This configuration option is deprecated and will be removed in a 1.0 release of this plugin.
+The option exists to give developers time to refactor and rewrite their QUnit tests as build-time tests; either as pure unit tests (e.g., via Jest or Mocha) or pure black-box integration tests (e.g., via Webdriver).

 ## Minimum requirements

 This plugin has been built to work with the following versions of the external build tools: